cnicolaou/cnikolaou.github.io/index.md

 I am currently working on several challenges ranging from Social Analytics to scaling technical infrastructure.

-My technical background is mainly focused around Ruby, Rails and Python.
+My technical skills are mainly focused around Ruby, Rails and Python ecosystems.

 Back in January 2015, with the help of dedicated community members, I started [MENA Devs](http://menadevs.com), a community initiative for developers in the MENA region.